musabdev327/messenger/README.md

     python retrieve_chat.py CHATROOM_ID
     ```
     Replace `CHATROOM_ID` with the ID of the chatroom whose messages you want to retrieve.

+### Explanation

+-   The messages are fetched from the PostgreSQL database based on the provided `CHATROOM_ID`.
+-   Messages are written to CSV files, with each file containing up to 100 messages.
+-   The CSV files are compressed into a single ZIP file.
+-   The ZIP file is uploaded to the specified S3 bucket, and a link to the file is printed.

 ### Example Commands